huozhi/bunchee/README.md

 <details>
   <summary>TypeScript</summary>

-If you're build a TypeScript library, separate the types from the main entry file and specify the types path in package.json.
+If you're building a TypeScript library, separate the types from the main entry file and specify the types path in package.json.
 Types exports need to stay on the top of each export with `types` condition, and you can use `default` condition for the JS bundle file.

 ```json5
 {